 Are you writing fiction?
 Chances are that you’re thinking about it, and why not?
 Fiction out-sells nonfiction six to one on the ebook retailers.
-The most popular posts on this blog in 2016 have been about writing fiction, and self-publishing fiction is a hot opportunity for writers in 2017.
+The most popular posts on this blog are about self-publishing fiction.
+It’s a hot opportunity for authors.

 During and after NaNoWriMo this year, I got lots of queries from freelancers who wanted to get started writing fiction.
 They worried that they could be “wasting time” if they devoted valuable writing time to fiction.